Oslo-Nye-Fagskole/react-rapide/backend/IMPORT_REFERENCE.md

 ## Notes

-- Only first 10 animals were imported (for demo).
-To import all, remove `.slice(0, 10)` from the animals import
+- All 225 animals are imported with full translations in English, Swedish, and Norwegian
 - The backend automatically extracts the correct language from JSON fields
 - If a translation is missing, it falls back to English
 - All multilingual fields are stored as JSON with structure: `{"en": "...", "sv": "...", "no": "..."}`